destrim/MovieLibrary/README.md

 ### Technologies

-It is written in _Java_ programming language and made in _IntelliJ IDEA_ IDE.
-The movie database, where are sent requestes for movie to add, is available by connection with the _OMDb API_ via _java.net_ package.
-Hibernate for mapping model to a local database.
-Maven for building and managing project.
+App connects to local MySQL database via Hibernate and fetches added movie data from OMDb API.
+Classes use Lombok for automatic generation of getters, setters and constructors, which help in keeping the code clean.
+Gson is used for effortless mapping objects to json.
+Project is managed by Maven library.

 ### Summary

 Project was made as a self-learning exercise.
-It helped me become familiar with hibernate, maven and some design patterns.
+It helped me become familiar with maven, hibernate and some design patterns.

 #### Tasks list